ktarrant/lazarus-walkthrough/book/src/chapter-1.md

 # Chapter 1 – Acrisia City to Jusmail Town

 You begin in Acrisia City, awakened by the Professor’s urgent call for a new Pokédex initiative across the Lazarus region.
-After collecting the Rotom Phone, Trainer ID, and Running Shoes from your guardian, explore the city square for optional NPC hints about the hack’s custom mechanics.
-When you’re ready, head southwest toward the research annex—the route doubles as the tutorial zone, so keep the generated `type-chart` handy if you need a refresher on super-effective matchups.

 Inside the annex you’ll choose one of nine Lazarus starters: